 Have Water Available

 Keep some water close to your campfire as a safety precaution.
 Hopefully, it won’t happen, but if it does, you can put out a campfire by sprinkling water on the flames.
 Dousing the flames and ash in water before leaving is a good idea even if your campfire doesn’t spread.
-By doing this, you can rest easy knowing that it has been completely put out.
+By doing this, you can rest easy knowing that it has been completely put out and you significantly reduced the risk of a house fire.

 Before starting a bonfire, it’s important to check the weather conditions.
 Avoid lighting a fire on windy nights especially with lighter fluid, as this can increase the risk of the fire spreading.
 If, despite your precautions, your property suffers fire damage, understand that you have options.
 It is possible to sell a fire-damaged house, providing an avenue for resolution without the need for extensive repairs or negotiations with insurance companies.